Eri9898/PostInstallationOSTIcket/README.md

 </p>
 Under the account tab, enter a name.Then add an email @osticket.com
 </p>
 Create the users’ credentials, don't forget them!
+Use strong password policies and consider enforcing multi-factor authentication (if supported) to lock down credentials.
 </p>
 Uncheck the boxes “require to change password” or “send password reset email”, hit set.
 </p>